The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 On this website, we’ve discussed the acne dangers of cigarettes before.
 They drain your vitamin E and C, and at peak ignition time, you can ingest 100 trillion free radicals per puff…

-…but one thing we haven’t discussed is the mind bogglingly large amount of chemicals stuffed into nearly all cigarettes on the market.
+…but what we haven’t discussed is the mindboggling collection of chemicals stuffed into nearly all cigarettes on the market.

 Consider these facts: there’s a total of 599 chemicals approved for usage in cigarettes.
 That total includes up to 69 carcinogens and over 20 poisons.

 Unlike processed foods, companies don’t have to display ingredients on a cigarette packet; they are exempt by law.
-It’s no longer like the 1950s where adverts said that cigarettes were good for you and 75% of US adults were smokers with no worries.
+It’s no longer like the 1950s where adverts insisted that cigarettes were good for you, and 75% of US adults puffed away happily with no worries.
 These days, the average smoker knows his habit is rotting his body from the inside out.

-Cigarettes are not a health product and hence so-called “big tobacco” has no issue with stuffing in tons of fillers, flavourings and combustion agents to push the profit margin as high as possible.
+Cigarettes are not a health product, and hence, “big tobacco” has no issue with stuffing in tons of fillers, flavourings and combustion agents to push the profit margin as high as possible.

 Heavy metals in cigarettes